 - 23.2.1 All watercraft must have a flexible tow loop attached to the bow.
 The tow loop should be made of a flexible material (e.g., nylon strap, rope, etc.) so as not to create a hazard.
-Tow hooks which protrude beyond the plane of the hull must be removed. - 23.2.2 The hull and top deck must remain as originally furnished by the manufacturer.
+Tow hooks which protrude beyond the plane of the hull must be removed. - 23.2.2 The hull top deck must remain as originally furnished by the manufacturer.
+Hulls may be modified or aftermarket.
+Hull length cannot exceed the length of the top deck.